Benefits like cost savings and efficiency make ML an MVP

 We’re actually all familiar with machine learning applications in our everyday lives.
 Both Amazon and Netflix use machine learning to learn our preferences and provide a better experience for the user.
 That could mean suggesting products that you might like or providing relevant recommendations for movies and TV shows.

-Similarly, in IoT machine learning can be extremely valuable in shaping our environment to our personal preferences.
+Similarly, in IoT machine learning services can be extremely valuable in shaping our environment to our personal preferences.

 The billions of sensors and devices that will continue to power connected devices, smart homes, and IoT devices in the coming years will generate exponentially more data.
 This huge increase in data will drive great improvements in machine learning, opening countless opportunities for us to reap the benefits.